TikhonJelvis/RL-book/book/abstracts.md

 This appendix is on portfolio theory covering the mathematical foundations of balancing return versus risk in portfolios and the much-celebrated Capital Asset Pricing Model (CAPM).

-# Appendix C: Introduction to and Overview of Stochastic Calculus
+# Appendix C: Introduction to and Overview of Stochastic Calculus Basics

 Appendix author: Ashwin Rao (https://orcid.org/0000-0003-0620-3100)